 You fly a multi-crew leg from London to New York.
 You hand-fly the approach, make the landing, and open your logbook.
-Under EASA, only the designated commander logs PIC time for that flight.
-Under the FAA, you log PIC for every minute you had your hands on the controls, regardless of who was in command.
+Under EASA, on an ordinary line flight, the designated commander logs PIC time and the other pilot logs co-pilot time unless a specific PICUS, SPIC, check, or PIC-under-supervision rule applies.
+Under the FAA, a rated pilot may log PIC for the time they are the sole manipulator of the controls, regardless of who was acting as PIC.

 Same flight.
 Same pilot.
 Different PIC hours depending on which authority’s rules you follow.